JamieBort/PuppyLove/README.md

 - [X] 2.
 Remove 'old' directory.
 - [ ] 3.
 Make this look appropriate on mobile devices.
   - [ ] a.
 Refactor code such that the structure is appropriate.
+      - [ ] i.
+Create a js file.
+Move the JavaScript code over to the new js file.
   - [ ] b.
 Style header such that 'Dog Breeds' is on one line.
   - [ ] c.
 Style table.
   - [ ] d.
 Style form.